searley96/cal_counter/README.md

 ## Calorie Counter

 I wanted to create a project that would allow me to practice form validation.
+This project was built with HTML, CSS, and JavaScript.